cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 5.1.4 =
+Added PARAM support for Yandex feeds

+= 5.1.3 =
+Added PARAM support for Zbozi.cz and Heureka.cz product feeds

+= 5.1.2 =
+New powerful feature: product data manipulation.
+Combine different fields and attributes to one piece of product data to improve the quality of your product feeds
+Fixed some PHP warnings that showed upon activation of the plugin Fixed naming of Ricardo.ch
+Added Ricarco.ch template

+= 5.1.1 =
+Added support for named attributes for Zbozi.ch and Heureka.cz Fixed an issue where comparisons on numeric numbers bigger than 1000 did not work

 = 5.1.0 =
 Fixed a bug where category mappings that contained apastrophe were not saved.
 This issue has been fixed now.